davewhiteland/keyshape-diagram/docs.md

 ## More detail

-When you've exported the SVG, embed it with an `<object>` tag with class `ksd`, together with (optional) captions.
+When you've exported the SVG, embed it with an `<object>` tag with class `ksd`.
+Add (optional) captions under the same parent.
 Captions must be in a single container (any tag name) with class `ksd-captions`.
 They'll be matched against the timeline markers in the order they appear, unless you explicitly add the name of the marker it applies to with `data-ksd-id` (or `id`... but be careful because that might not be unique in the DOM you're inserting it into).

 The KeyshapeDiagram code automatically triggers a call to `window.KsDiagram.init()` when it loads: this detects and initialises any